Chinese tycoons targeted under Xi Jinping - ExBulletin

 The charismatic Sun and his wife built one of China’s largest private agricultural enterprises starting with a few chickens and pigs in the 1980s.

-Sun was convicted of crimes including gathering a mob to attack state organs, obstructing government administration, fomenting quarrels and causing trouble, a catch-all term often used. against dissenters.
+Sun was found guilty of crimes including “gathering a mob to attack state organs”, “obstructing government administration” and “inciting quarrels and causing trouble”, a catch-all term often used against dissenters.

 The outspoken billionaire had also been a vocal advocate for rural reform and a whistleblower during a devastating outbreak of swine fever in 2019, posting photos of dead pigs online after local authorities were slow to respond to the disease .